National Register of Historic Places listings in Boone County, Kentucky

 This is a list of the National Register of Historic Places listings in Boone County, Kentucky.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Boone County, Kentucky, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 107 properties and districts listed on the National Register in the county.
+There are 107 properties and districts listed on the National Register in the county, one of which is also a National Historic Landmark.